Srinidhigpr/SrinidhiGopalraj-oop-coursework-comm-platform/README.md

         ...
 ```

-### 2. design patterns implemented in this project 📝
+### 2. Design patterns implemented in this project 📝
 My program implements four different design patterns : Singleton, Factory, Observer and Decorator.
 #### a) Singleton -
-The Singleton is a creational design pattern that ensures a class has only one instance and provides a global point of access to that instance.
+The Singleton is a **creational design pattern** that ensures a class has **only one instance** and provides a **global point of access** to that instance.
 In my code, the Singleton pattern is implemented in the CurrentUser class.
-THis is to save the details of the user in that particular session, and to be able to access it across the different flask route with greater ease.
-This makes sure that noone can tamper with or change current user throughout runtime.
+This is to save the details of the user in that particular session, and to be able to access it across the different flask route with greater ease.
+This makes sure that no-one can tamper with or change current user throughout runtime.
 ```
 class CurrentUser:
     _instance = None